 I have significant experience in both short- and long-term financings for school districts, community college districts, private schools and universities throughout the country.
 These financings include serving as bond counsel, underwriter’s counsel, disclosure counsel and lender’s counsel in the issuance of general obligation and revenue bonds as well as direct placements/loans.

 I see changes needed in how to finance transportation projects throughout the country, including the infrastructure needed to accommodate driverless car technology.
-I also see continuing opportunities for municipalities and nonprofits to combine a variety of private, local, statewide and federal funding revenues to progress various public improvement projects, including the expansion of the use of revolving credit agreements in short-term financings.
+I also see continuing opportunities for municipalities and nonprofits to combine a variety of private, local, statewide and federal funding sources to progress various public improvement projects, including the expansion of the use of bank facilities.